 Step 15 – Add Shading to Finish Drawing of the Boy

 You may notice that the drawing in the previous step looks a little bit flat.
-To fix this you can do the following:
+To fix do the following:

-- Add a tiny shadow below the nose
+- Nose – add a tiny shadow below it

-Adding some very basic/generic shading like this is quite simple but it can significantly improve the look of your drawing.
+Adding some very basic/generic shading like this is quite simple but it can significantly improve the look of your artwork.

-Drawing the faces of people even in a simplified cartoon style can seem fairly complicated.
+Drawing the faces of people even in a simplified cartoon style can be challenging.
 However, if you use the step by step approach and placement method outlined in this tutorial the drawing process can be much easier to understand and manage.

 For a similar guide on drawing a girl you can see the following tutorial:

-For other tutorials on drawing facial features in a cartoon style see:
+For other tutorials on drawing facial features and parts of the head in a simplified or cartoon style see: